Tinnitus keeping you up at night? Try these 11 tips

 But most importantly, if you are struggling with the sound of tinnitus, I want you to know that there is hope and you are not alone.

 Improving the quality of your sleep is an important first step toward relief, but it’s only one step on a much longer journey.

 The good news is that despite what your doctor may have told you, there is something you can do about your tinnitus.
-There are many treatments and coping strategies, and lasting relief is entirely possible through sound therapy and a mental process called habituation.
+There are many treatments and coping strategies, and lasting relief is entirely possible through cognitive behavioral therapy, sound therapy and a mental process called habituation.